jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 return expand("cards reverse " + pile[0]);
 ```
 __
-ui cards reverse - Asks the user to choose a card-pile to reverse, then reverses the order of the cards in that card-pile.
+ui cards reverse - User choses a card-pile, then the card-pile's order is reversed.

 __